mrolims/pynamicalsys/docs/source/dds_trajectories.rst

     trajectory = ds.trajectory(u, total_time, parameters=k)

 To visualize the generated trajectory, we can use Matplotlib to plot the time series of the system's state.
-But before, let's import the :py:class:`PlotStyler <pycandy.core.plot_styler.PlotStyler>` class from PyCandy to set the plot style:
+But before, let's import the :py:class:`PlotStyler <pynamicalsys.core.plot_styler.PlotStyler>` class from pynamicalsys to set the plot style:

 .. code-block:: python

-    from pycandy import PlotStyler
+    from pynamicalsys import PlotStyler

 Then, we can apply the style and plot the trajectory: